 The steady stream of tourists coming through the cellar doors will no doubt underpin the continued success of the wineries in the region.

 You can find plenty of accommodation options in this region.
-Vinodiversity's Wine Country Hotels Service will help you find the best offer in the best place..
+But it is quite popular so you will need to book in advance.
+Vinodiversity's Wine Country Hotels Service will help you find the best offer in the best place.

 I have a Pinboard showing some of the wineries in Victoria who use alternative varieties.

 Do you have a wine related business in this region?

 Contact Darby to explore sponsoring options for this page

 You can use this space to promote your winery or wine based business.